Tancred

 Tancred or Tankred is a masculine given name of Germanic origin that comes from thank- (thought) and -rath (counsel), meaning "well-thought advice".
-It was used in the High Middle Ages mainly by the Normans (see French Tancrède) and especially associated with the Hauteville family in Italy.
+It was used in the High Middle Ages mainly by the Normans (see French Tancrède) and especially associated with the House of Hauteville after the Norman conquest of southern Italy.
 It is rare today as a first name, but still common as a Norman surname: Tanqueray, Tanquerey, Tanqueret.
 Its Italian form is Tancredi and in Latin it is Tancredus.
 Its Italian patronymic is also Tancredi.